RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ***

-So that conclude this blog , I have included all essential as well as minor tags in this blog.
-And came with technique to revise.
-I so many mentioned word "**Revise**" in blog because I think learning is easy and ok but you have to revise all your learnings and even you should have better technique to done it in less time.
-So that's about it.
+So that conclude this blog , I have included all essential as well as minor tags in this blog. and arrived with a revision strategy.
+Because I believe that learning is simple , but that you still need to revise all you've learned and even should have better techniques for doing it quickly, I've used the word "revise" a lot in my blog.
+That's it, then.

 ***

-I only mention about HTML in this blog so I excluded some of the concepts like **id** and **class** which is generally related to CSS and Javascript.
+In this blog, I exclusively discuss HTML, thus I left out some terms like "id" and "class," which are typically associated with CSS and Javascript.

 ***